iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 # Notepad

-Everything you read see understand goes here.
+Everything tech you read see understand goes here.
 Then can go to iYV github articles or Kaggle.

 # Android Notes